patrickmmartin/pith-writings/dao_of_scratch/article.md

 * Years 3-8 - Now, I've seen their projects, and for some let me assure you: "Everything *is* broken", but they're not fazed.

 There is a learning curve on the road to learning to debug your project, and there are some useful built-ins, like message and comment notes..
-The coolest of which is though: `Good point 10: code blocks can be modified at runtime in the designer` all versions allow blocks to be dragged in, then dragged out while the project is running.
-Can your tool do that?
+The coolest of which is though: `Good point 10: code blocks can be modified at runtime in the designer` all versions allow blocks to be dragged in, then dragged out while the project is running?

 Can _your_ tool do that?